chrisglein/chrisglein.github.io/rum-runner/rules.md

 - The coins remain on the investment after it is flipped face-up.
 - The crown may choose to not flip an investment, even if has funded.
 - The investment card will have game text that executes when the card is flipped face-up.
 It will indicate if it only triggers once or every turn.
-- The text at the bottom of an investment card is “raid text” and is for the pirate.
+- The text at the bottom of an investment card (white text on a black background) is “raid text” and is for the pirate.
 It is only executed when the card is raided (see "The Raid" below).

 <table>
 <tr><th colspan="2">Example</th></tr>